Search

 chronological list of Ecumenical councils

-The Council of Constance, called by Pope John XXIII, the Pisan pope, with the support of Emperor Sigismund, held from 1414 to 1418 in Constance, was an ecumenical council of the Christian Church.
+The Council of Constance, held from 1414 to 1418 in Constance, was an ecumenical council of the Christian Church.
 Its main purpose was to end the Papal schism which had resulted from the Avignon Papacy, or as it is sometimes known, the "Babylonian Captivity of the Church."

 With the support of the Sigismund, Holy Roman Emperor, the Council of Constance recommended that all three popes abdicate, and that another be chosen.
 In part because of the constant presence of the emperor, other rulers demanded that they have a say in who would be pope.
 Much of the Council's time was therefore occupied with trying to placate secular rulers rather than in actual reform of the Church and its hierarchy.